goeckeler/katas-sessions/Filer/README.md

 ## Coding

 There is an empty project to be cloned available on [https://github/goeckeler/katas/filer/kata](https://github/goeckeler/katas/filer/kata).
-Check out and either run gradlew or mvn in the root directory.
+Check out and either run `gradlew` or `mvn` in the root directory.

-The main package is "filer".
+The main package is "`filer`".
 There is a prepared main class and a pseudo test class available.
 The implementations for the different algorithms are supposed to be coded in the given packages.
-Simply inherit from the given "Filer" interface.
+Simply inherit from the given "`Filer`" interface.

-If you opt for the FileReader implementation for example you could name your implementation filer.reader.ReaderFiler.
-If more than one pair opts for the same implementation feel free to name it whatever you like e.g. WickedReaderFiler.
+If you opt for the `FileReader` implementation for example you could name your implementation `filer.reader.ReaderFiler`.
+If more than one pair opts for the same implementation feel free to name it whatever you like e.g. `WickedReaderFiler`.

 In the end we will deploy the jar to the same server running the same scenarios for all implementations.
 The command line interface is pretty easy: